Buy now, pay later plans

 Before applying for a buy now, pay later plan, compare the pros and cons.

-- you may purchase something you need and spread the payment over a period to fit your budget
+- You may purchase something you need and spread the payments over a period to fit your budget.

-- you may take advantage of a low or 0% interest rate if you make your payments on time and pay your balance before the due date.
+- You may take advantage of a low or 0% interest rate if:

-- it could encourage you to spend beyond your means or make impulsive purchases
+- It might encourage you to spend beyond your means or make impulsive purchases.

-If you have a complaint related to your buy now, pay later plan, contact the plan provider.
+If you have a complaint about your buy now, pay later plan, contact the plan provider.
 Depending on your agreement, you may also need to contact the retailer.

-Learn what rules apply to retailers and how to make a complaint through your provincial or territorial consumer protection office.
+Learn what rules apply to retailers and how to file a complaint through your Consumer Affairs office.

 All federally regulated financial institutions must have a complaint-handling process in place.